Regulatory, Pricing and Reimbursement Overview

 So far, ANMAT has not issued specific regulations for fixing prices applicable to the products under its control.

-In principle, the price of sale for each product indicated and published at the VNM would not formally imply a fixed price, and the holder would be able to negotiate the selling price of the product under its own criterion for each commercialization channel (institutional and/or through pharmacy channel).
+In principle, the price of sale for each product indicated and published at the VNM would not formally imply a fixed price, and the MA holder would be able to negotiate the selling price of the product under its own criterion for each commercialization channel (institutional and/or through pharmacy channel).

 13. How are drugs and devices used by patients paid for?
 What roles do public and private payers play?